 After admission to the Yale School of Architecture, students who have been awarded financial aid are required to complete a verification process.
-For U.S. citizens or permanent residents, this process includes submission of the student's federal tax returns, a School of Architecture Asset Verification and Loan Request Form, and, if a Family Resource Scholarship is awarded, the parents' federal tax returns.
-For international students, this process includes submission (translated into English) of the student's tax returns or alternative documentation of income and, if a Family Resource Scholarship is awarded, submission (translated into English) of the parents' tax returns or alternative documentation of income.
+For U.S. citizens or permanent residents, this process includes submission of the student's federal tax returns, another completed School of Architecture Asset Verification and Loan Request Form, and, if a Family Resource Scholarship is awarded, the parents' federal tax returns.
+For international students, this process includes submission of a School of Architecture Asset Verification and Loan Request Form and, if a Family Resource Scholarship is awarded, submission (translated into English) of the parents' tax returns or alternative documentation of income.